-The vCenter Server Appliance can obtain networking settings from a DHCP server, or use static IP addresses.
-You can change the networking settings of the vCenter Server Appliance from the Direct Console User Interface.
+The vCenter Server instance can obtain networking settings from a DHCP server, or use static IP addresses.
+You can change the networking settings of vCenter Serverfrom the Direct Console User Interface.
 You can change the IPv4, IPv6, and DNS configuration.

-To change the IP address of the appliance, verify that the system name of the appliance is an FQDN.
-If, during the deployment of the appliance, you set an IP address as a system name, you cannot change the IP address after the deployment.
+To change the IP address of the vCenter Server instance, verify that the system name is an FQDN.
+If, during deployment you set an IP address as a system name, you cannot change the IP address after the deployment.
 The system name is always used as a primary network identifier.

-- Log in to the Direct Console User Interface of the vCenter Server Appliance.
+- Log in to the Direct Console User Interface of vCenter Server

 - Select Configure Management Network and press Enter.